Pinterest is exploding- and B2B companies are missing out.

 Bottom line - Pinterest is a valuable marketing tool - even in the B2B world.
 So how do we learn how to use it properly?
 The best place to start is to take a look at the Pinterest marketing strategies other popular B2B companies are using.

 Popular B2B Companies Using Pinterest Marketing Strategies

-If you need any more proof that you should be adopting a Pinterest marketing strategy, all you have to do is look to the pros in your industry.
-Almost all of the leading B2B companies, such as IBM, Marketo, HubSpot, and Microsoft all have robust Pinterest strategies.
+If you need any more proof that you should be integrating Pinterest into your marketing strategy, all you have to do is look to the industry leaders.
+Almost all of the leading B2B companies, such as IBM, Marketo, HubSpot, and Microsoft, all have robust Pinterest strategies.
 Let’s take a look at a few of them:

 IBM is a leader in digital transformation.
 And one of the reasons they’ve remained at the forefront of a vastly changing industry for all these years is because of the creative ways they’ve remained relevant to their target personas.

 Their Pinterest strategy is a great example.
 Keeping in mind that many Pinterest users are using the platform to follow brands and receive company insights, their page is designed to accomplish just that.
 Some of their top boards include “Women in Tech”, and “IMB History”.
 With 6,000 followers who are actively updated on IBM’s posts, they are reaching their customers in a new way, by showcasing their not just a company that sells things.

 “It’s not just ‘buy our stuff’ messaging, but actually educate the market, make them better consumers, provide the sort of information that they need to be more adepts at big data and analytics in their own lives,” Matt Carter, Global Program Director for IBM Big Data & Analytics said of their content strategy.